ClementBenezech/webpackExperiments/README.md

 But for all this to become a web application people can actually use on their browser, there needs to be some kind of transformation process.

-Webpack is a Module bundler: it will kindof "agregate" everything in your project, and generates a "build", taking into account dependencies between all the modules.
+Webpack is a Module bundler: it will, kind of, "aggregate" everything in your project, and generates a "build", taking into account dependencies between all the modules.

-Te build itself consists of one or multiple files containing optimized JS, styles, images etc, generated from you project source.
+The build itself consists of one or multiple files containing optimized JS, styles, images etc, generated from you project source.

-So wether you are using Vanilla JS and simple CSS or react components with css in JS and typescript, Webpack will be able to package it into a webapp that any browser can understand.
+So wether you are using Vanilla JS and simple CSS, or react components with css in JS and typescript, Webpack will be able to package it into a webapp that any browser can understand.

 In other words, as stated in the webpack documentation: